 Executive directors of the Company are required to work such hours as are required to fulfil their obligations to the Company and have service contracts with a 12-month notice period.
 They are not precluded from having other outside business commitments.

-Non-executive directors have letters of appointment with a 3-month notice period and are required to be available to attend Board meetings and to deal with both regular and ad hoc matters.
+The non-executive directors have a letter of appointment with a 3-month notice period and are required to be available to attend Board meetings and to deal with both regular and ad hoc matters.
 Their letters of appointment provide no indicative time commitment, but they are required to devote sufficient time as may reasonably be necessary for the proper performance of their duties.

-The Board considers that both of the non-executive directors, are independent in character and judgement.
+The Board considers that the non-executive directors are independent in character and judgement.

 The Board is satisfied that it has a suitable balance between independence and knowledge of the business to allow it to discharge its duties and responsibilities effectively.

-During the financial year ended 30 June 2019 the number of Board meetings held and those attended by each Director were as follows:
+During the year ended 31 December 2021 the number of Board meetings held and those attended by each Director were as follows:

 |Director||No. of Board meetings eligible to attend||No. of Board meetings attended|